cibernox/cibernox.github.io/source/_posts/2014-09-28-why-i-believe-that-ember-cli-is-a-game-changer.markdown

 npm install ember-cli-cool-datepicker --save-dev # Downloads the addon ember generate ember-cli-cool-datepicker         # Fetches dependencies and wire all together.
 ```
+**NOTE:  Since version `0.1.5` of ember-cli, an addon can be installed with only one command.
+You can replace this 2 lines by `ember install:addon ember-cli-cool-datepicker` and it will
+install the package from NPM and execute the corresponding generator.**

 and use it right away
 {% raw %}
 ```